Miracles: The Canton Godfather poster

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Kuo actively chooses to embrace his role as the new gang boss, deciding to use his "luck" and position to help people rather than exploit them, fundamentally transforming what it means to be a gangster., moving from reaction to action.

 At 63 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False victory: Kuo successfully orchestrates an elaborate scheme to help Lady Rose's daughter marry into respectable society, proving his criminal empire can create genuine good.
+Significantly, this crucial beat False victory: Kuo successfully orchestrates an elaborate scheme to help Lady Rose's daughter marry into respectable society, proving his criminal empire can create genuine good.
 He appears to have everything - power, respect, love, and the ability to help others., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 93 minutes (74% through) represents the emotional nadir.
 Here, The wedding deception unravels catastrophically.
 Everything Kuo built threatens to collapse.
 The whiff of death: his reputation, his empire, and the happiness of those he tried to help all face destruction.
-His luck appears to have run out., illustrates the protagonist at their lowest point.
+His luck appears to have run out., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 Kuo realizes that his true power was never luck alone, but the loyalty and love he earned through genuine kindness.
 He synthesizes his peasant values with his newfound capabilities to fight for what matters., demonstrating the transformation achieved throughout the journey.